MDGDSS/caido-notify/README.md

 # Notify Plugin for Caido

 A Caido plugin that automatically sends findings to notification platforms (Slack, Discord, Telegram, etc.) using [ProjectDiscovery Notify](https://github.com/projectdiscovery/notify).
+This plugin was originally created for caido-cli to ease automation.

 ## Features